Brian-ED/c-header-to-bqn-ffi/README.md

 For documentation on FFI in BQN, look in https://mlochbaum.github.io/BQN/spec/system.html#foreign-function-interface

+# Output ffi file
+The outputted bqn code has some special code alongside your ffi functions.
+First, it automatically terminates null-terminating strings (type "*i8:c8") with null.
+This is to make using c-strings more seamless and less error prone.
+The outputted ffi file also has error handling, and allows giving 𝕨 to the MakeImporter function, and if 𝕨 is 1 then it prints every use of an ffi function.
+Like super print debugging.

+The functions may have some duplicates, with names ending with Ref or Raw.
+When a function name ends with Ref, and assuming no name collisions happened, the mutable pointers of the function are instead using &ptr in the decloration.
+In basic terms, you can give a bqn array instead of a pointer and the mutated result gets given instead of mutating input.
+There are plenty of reasons to use either version so both are left in the output.
+The Raw postfix means that a pointer's type was const, so type "*i8" can be used instead of a pointer, and you may want either option so both are left in.

 # Header file parsing
 The parser scans input to get API information about defines, structs, aliases, enums, callbacks and functions.
 All data is divided into pieces, usually as strings.